Eligibility

 ESRC studentships are open to both Home (UK) and International candidates.
 However, DTPs are limited to awarding a maximum of 30% of studentships per cohort to International students.

 Students will be classed as having a status of 'Home' or 'International' for ESRC funding.
-To be classed as a Home student, candidates must meet the following criteria:
+To be classed as a Home student, candidates must meet the following criteria and the associated residency requirements:

 • Have settled status, or

-• Have pre-settled status (meeting residency requirement) or,
+• Have pre-settled status (and meet residency requirement) or,

 • Have indefinite leave to remain or enter